Trivadis/TypeScriptAndAngularTraining/04_TypeScript_ClassesAndInterfaces/demo01_interfaces/readme.txt

 4. Start the TypeScript-watcher via “tsc -w”-command

-5. Introduce a Friend-interface with the properties firstName and lastName and use it for the function’s parameter interface Friend{
+5. Introduce a Friend-interface with the properties firstName and lastName and use it for the function's parameter interface Friend{
         firstName:string;
         lastName:string;